Replace Text in PDF Programmatically with Formatting

 Is there a free trial available for GroupDocs.Watermark?

-Can I customize the formatting of the replaced text?
+Can I customize the formatting beyond just font and color?

 Does GroupDocs.Watermark offer technical support?

-Yes, you can seek technical assistance from the support forum.
+Yes, you can get technical assistance from the support forum.
+The community and GroupDocs team are active in helping resolve issues and answering implementation questions.